spincaloritronics/spincaloritronics.github.io/index.md

 # Visa

-- For visa related issues, such as the official STAMPED invitation letter, please contact workshop secretary Mr. Peimin Yan (yanpeiming@ucas.ac.cn).
+- For visa related issues, such as the official STAMPED invitation letter, please contact workshop secretary Mr. Peimin Yan (yanpeiming at ucas.ac.cn).
 - In some cases, a hotel reservation might be needed for visa application.
 If so, we recommend you to make a reservation with free cancellation policy on [booking.com](https://www.booking.com/), and cancel it after printing.

 # Sponsors